 Cape Town has a great mix of stores offering international labels, local creations and unique arts and curios.
 The V&A Waterfront offers stunning views of Table Mountain and has a wide range of stores and restaurants.
 For African art and crafts head to Green Market Square and the Pan African market on Long Street.
 Food lovers will enjoy the weekend markets of Neighbourhoods and the Old Biscuit Mill.
-Check out the sopping section for our top tips on where to shop in Cape Town.
+Check out the shopping section for our top tips on where to shop in Cape Town.

 South Africa gleams like a beacon of possibility on a continent yet to come into its own, an incredible testament to what optimism and determination can accomplish, especially in the arena of gay rights: LGBT people there have employment nondiscrimination, marriage, and adoption laws on their side.